heyuan7676/ts_eQTLs/README.md

 ## Model selection

-Model selection is one of the most challenging parts in deciding matrix factorization models.
-People have used several methods to approach this problem (REF: xxxxxx).
+Model selection is one of challenging steps in constructing matrix factorization models.
 In sn-spMF, we recommend searching for the hyper-parameters (K, alpha1, lambda1) in two steps:

 #### 1. Narrow down the range of hyper-parameters